ICCM-EU/BOF/README.md

 The initial password for the user admin is: `secret`

-You can change the password, see SQL commands below.
+You can change the password on the admin page.

 The website lives in `/var/www/bof`